What Is a SWOT Analysis?

 In short, a SWOT analysis asks you to list (and analyze) the following:

-- What’s working for your business internally right now (strengths)
+- What’s working for your business (strengths)

 - What’s not working (weaknesses)